MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Depending on the type property value, this can be the name of the function, the name of the source attribute, or a constant value to be used.
                               \[Parameters \<IMicrosoftGraphStringKeyAttributeMappingSourceValuePair\[\]\>\]: If this object represents a function, lists function parameters.
 Parameters consist of attributeMappingSource objects themselves, allowing for complex expressions.
-If type is not Function, this property will be null/empty array.
+If type isn't Function, this property is null/empty array.
                                 \[Key \<String\>\]: The name of the parameter.
                                 \[Value \<IMicrosoftGraphAttributeMappingSource\>\]: attributeMappingSource
                               \[Type \<String\>\]: attributeMappingSourceType